Weetile/compsci-rhul-resources/README.md

 ```
 Restart the application and you should be good to go!
 ### Accessing the filesystem through Dolphin
-You can access the Linux CIM server in Dolphin by using the `fish` server.
-To test this, access this protocol in Dolphin, replacing USERNAME with your username (e.g: ZLAT262):
+The `fish` protocol allows you to access the filesystem of the Linux CIM server in Dolphin remotely.
+Navigate to this location in Dolphin, replacing USERNAME with your username (e.g: ZLAT262):
 ```
 fish://USERNAME@linux.cim.rhul.ac.uk:22
 ```